 • Drill bits I tend to buy drill bit sets (affiliate link) from my local box hardware store, BUT, I happened to take a look at the "about drill bits" section on the McMaster-Carr site and WOW, there's a lot of great information there!
 I also recommend this inexpensive and handy drill gauge (affiliate link) so that your blacksmith will be able to figure out what size hole they need to drill.

 • Center punches are invaluable tools for marking your metal where you'd like to drill a hole.
 Yes, your blacksmith can make one, but they're also pretty inexpensive to buy and they're gonna last a long time (remember to use the code MCSfive to get 5% off!).
-If you want to REALLY step up the luxury, check out these Starrett Spring-Impact Marking Punches (I've heard rave reviews and I'm currently waiting for mine to be delivered!)
+If you want to REALLY step up the luxury, check out these Starrett Spring-Impact Marking Punches (I got one last year and I love it, but I'm so used to using the other ones that I forget that I have it!)

 Picture